K-1 Fiancé Visa Attorney in New Jersey

 What if your step-child is about to turn 21?

 Children must be under 21 and unmarried ideally at least 90 days before they enter the U.S. That will give you more than sufficient time for your fiancé to enter the U.S., get married, and file for adjustment of status.
 If your step-child is close to turning 21, you must alert immigration authorities and request that they expedite the process.
 They typically will.

 What can Andres Mejer Law do for me?

 This is a detailed and evolving area of the law.
-Make sure you consult a New Jersey immigration attorney before you begin the fiancé visa process.
+Make sure to contact a New Jersey immigration attorney for an initial consultation before you begin the fiancé visa process.
 One mistake can cost you months of headaches and jeopardize not only your wedding plans but your fiancé’s ability to get a green card.

 If you are ready to speak to someone today, you can

-At Andres Mejer Law we help immigrants, one fiancé petition at a time.
+At Andres Mejer Law we help immigrants, one fiancé visa petition at a time.
 We can also help you with: